fulgen/wisdom-volkano/readme.rst

 Web Interface for Sharing Data On Monitoring Volkano (swahili for volcano, from portuguese volcão)

+wisdom-volkano is built on top of CodeIgniter 3.0.2 and OpenLayers 3.7.0.

 *******************
 Release Information
 *******************

-This is a first iteration out of three.
+This is the second iteration out of three.
-Next one is foreseen in November 2015.
+Next one is foreseen in February 2016.

 **************************
 Changelog and New Features
 **************************

+Second iteration (October 2015):
+- user manual update
+- fr3.1: click on a raster loads the time series of the pixel as chart with time as X-axis
+- fr9: save time series pixel values
+- fr13: calculate timeseries from raster stack if it does not exist
+- fr14: calculate and load histogramme (seismic counting data)
+- google maps added as a background
+- layers of seismic and GNSS stations added as backgrounds

+First iteration (July 2015):
 - user manual
 - fr1: basic gis: zoom, pan, 2 external rasters (gmaps, osm), rasters and features
 - fr2: select pixel
 - fre1: data security: login, admin, layer-user
 - fr10: add layers
+- fro1: portability vs update of the system

 *******************